-Our homeschool admission requirements are designed to recognize your unique approach to learning and allow us the opportunity to assess your accomplishments.
+Our homeschool admission requirements for Canadian and US students are designed to recognize your unique approach to learning and allow us the opportunity to assess your accomplishments.

 2. Submit supporting documentation: